Renumelb/Homework02/README.md

 |Betterment|Robo investment advisory services|US|USD800M|
 |Mint|Allows users to track bank, credit card, investment, and loan balances through a single user interface as well as create budgets and set financial goals|US and Canada|Acquired by Intuit|

+The surge in the number of digital banks who also offer budgeting, savings and investment products will impact Digit in the years to come e.g. *[Revolut](https://www.revolut.com/en-AU)*.

 ### Results <a name="subparagraph7"></a>